 We always caution KCS design efforts to not “over engineer” the process or the content standard.
 This is particularly true when it comes to article templates.
 People often ask, "how … Continue reading How Many Article Templates Should We Have?

 There are a few important reasons to use the "Work in Progress" (WIP) status in a KCS implementation.
-First is to preserve the customer context across the life of the case.
-If the issue takes some time to resolve, as is often the case in moderate to complex support environments, or if we have to … Continue reading Why do we need a WIP?
+First is to preserve the customer context across the life of the … Continue reading Why do we need a WIP?

 Based on discussions with Consortium Members, we've recently made two important changes to the KCS v6 Practices Guide: Visibility is now Audience (in reference to Article State)PII (Process Integration Indicators) … Continue reading KCS v6 Practices Guide: Two Recent Updates

 Years of experience have shown that there is a direct correlation between KCS understanding and KCS results.
-Use official KCS certification to strengthen your organization's program and reap the benefits.
-The degree to which people in your organization truly understand the KCS concepts - why it is important to the organization and what’s in it … Continue reading Maximize the Benefits of KCS
+Use official KCS certification to strengthen your organization's program and reap the benefits. … Continue reading Maximize the Benefits of KCS